tpaananen/Docker-CLI-For-Windows/README.md

 ## Setup

 ### Install WSL and Ubuntu
 - [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install) Ubuntu / Debian etc. Typically on Windows 10 or 11 you just call `wsl --install -d Ubuntu` to install Ubuntu.
+If the WSL feature has not been enabled yet, one can enable it from the Control panel using "Turn Windows features on or off" option.

 ### Install docker and docker-compose to Ubuntu